lukejbyrne/pre-dad-shred-eda/README.md

 The resultant from each step is output into there associated folders, e.g. Daily/Heatmap (which are created if they do not already exist).

 # Introduction
 Before the birth of my son I sought to lose some weight under the knowledge that weight management would be at the back of my mind during his first few months of his life.
 I meticulously documented this 12 week 'shred' across MyFitnessPal and an Apple Numbers workbook, noting key values in relation to calorie intake and expenditure.

-## Motivation
-Now having this data I thought it an informative exercise to
-1) Learn from my mistakes for future 'cuts' / 'shreds'
+Now having this data I thought it an informative exercise to learn from my mistakes for future 'cuts' / 'shreds' by find key measurements that influence expenditure and weigh loss.
-2) Find key measurements that interrupt the sustainability of the diet
-3) Learn some Data Science along the way
-4) Brush up on coding skills

 # Methodology
 This analysis covers a variety of analytical tools under the guise of Exploratory Data Analysis.
 In the vein of novel exploration, I opted to derive patterns and correlations from combinations of all data as opposed to seeking correlations between specific sets.
 Within the repo you will find the python file/s utilised for the data analysation preperations, as well as the resulting files which are analysed in the next chapter.